openfin/excel-api-example/README.md

 # API Documentation

-The API is composition based object model.
+The Excel API is composition based object model.
 Where Excel is the top most level which has workbooks which have worksheets and worksheets have cells.
 To use the API you will need to include ExcelAPI.js in your project and it will extend Openfin API with Excel API included.
 Once included you will be able to use following API calls.